isri12/notesrepo/CPPNotes.md

 ### Pointers
 -**variables** that store the memory addresses of other variables.
 - Special data type for memory address
 - Same pointer maybe used to access many different variables.
+- why? if you want to access data outside of a function.
+-
 Example
 ```cpp
 #include <iostream>